-My work fits into three related categories:
+This work fits into two related categories:

 1. Content moderation and information interventions, ranging from automated detection techniques (or alternatives to automated techniques) to content warning label designs.
+When I build or study tools, I prioritize ethics, safety, and practicality over building narrowly accurate tools.
+When I design intervention experiments, I typically focus on the use of heuristics in information trust decisions.

-Examples: ICWSM22, ICWSM19b, Websci22
+Examples: ICWSM22, ICWSM19b, Websci22, ICWSM24

 Email: bhorne6 at utk dot edu